robang74/roberto-a-foglietta/321-wwz-simply-explained-for-dummies.md

 ---

+### Introduction

+How did the war enter our minds and what war is being fought for the control of our minds?
+These are not two trivial questions.
+While the WW3 (nuclear war) started to be planned in 1992 after the Soviet Union fall ([post #5](https://www.linkedin.com/posts/robertofoglietta_doomsday-is-today-but-at-which-time-please-activity-7337952187270021122-NR6W), 2025-06-10), and later diverted against Russia in the hope to cancel the American public debt, which will default in 2026 ().
+Instead, the WWZ (zombi war) has been planned since 1969, in response to the social turn that the Western world shown had taking in 1968.

+This last claim, I did not be argumented, yet.

+---

 ### They watch, and that's their fault!

 - **Post #5** (2025-06-10) originally written in English, reported in full here below.